-The Academy of Finland’s funding decisions are based on a review of the scientific merits of research plans, action plans, research infrastructure project plans and applicants.
+The Research Council of Finland’s funding decisions are based on a review of the scientific merits of research plans, action plans, research infrastructure project plans and applicants.
 We use the following criteria (while also considering the objectives of the funding scheme) when assessing scientific merits:

 - scientific quality, innovativeness and novelty value of the research as well as its impact within the scientific community

-- feasibility of research plan (incl. research ethics)
+- feasibility of research plan (incl. responsible science)

-- quality of research environment and collaborative networks
+- quality of research environment and collaboration networks (incl. researcher mobility)

-Besides or instead of the aforementioned, the peer-review of organisation-driven funding instruments includes other review criteria.
-You can find the review criteria for research infrastructures, strengthening university research profiles and flagships on their respective websites (see ‘Programmes and other funding schemes’ on our website).
+The peer-review of organisation-driven funding instruments also includes other review criteria.
+You can find the review criteria for these instruments on their respective websites (see ‘Programmes and other funding schemes’ on our website).